Decedis/Decedis/README.md

 - My name is Steven
 - I can be interested or curious in anything, if given the right point of view.
 - I'm currently learning Javascript, but I've Typescript has been catching my eye lately.
-- If you want to learn with me, reach out, maybe we can motivate each other.

 <!---
 Decedis/Decedis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.